-During the month of March, an integration of capital projects is done informed by the vision, objectives and strategies developed and resources available for the effective implementation of the project in the IDP.
+The CCLM has integrated its capital projects as informed by the vision, objectives and strategies developed and resources available for the effective implementation of the project in the IDP.
 The exercise to integrate capital projects was aimed to put more emphasis on the management strategic planning resolutions.
-However, as part of the integration phase, the District Strategic Planning Workshop will be held during April 2023 where various Sector Departments to furthure align sector plan with the IDP.
+However, as part of the integration phase, the IDP and Budget Representative Forum will be held during 20 - 25 April 2022 with the Community and various Sector Departments to furthure align sector plan with the IDP.